Mariners blow early 7-0 lead, lose to Astros 11-9 in 13 innings

 Seager stepped to the plate and hammered a ball for a two-run homer and a 4-0 lead.
 It was his 20th homer of the season.

-He becomes the latest player in Mariners history hit at least 20 home runs in eight seasons, joining Ken Griffey Jr., Jay Buhner and Edgar Martinez.
+He becomes the latest player in Mariners history to hit at least 20 home runs in eight seasons, joining Ken Griffey Jr., Jay Buhner and Edgar Martinez.
 But Seager is the first player in franchise history to hit 20-plus homers in eight consecutive seasons.
 Martinez and Buhner had seven consecutive seasons of 20 or more homers.

 “It’s definitely something I’m extremely proud of,” Seager said.
 “I didn’t know that.
 Everyone wants to be consistent, but I’m proud of that this year with having missed some time.
 It’s pretty cool.”